 Additional Aquarium Tips

 Stay informed and learn more about how to keep your aquarium running when the power goes out to help you prepare for an emergency.
 Your fish rely on electricity to keep them alive and you'll need a plan, including how to manually heat your tank, should there be a prolonged power outage.

-If you did use the tips and created the hole in the nozzle, it's important to periodically check to make sure that the hole you drilled in the side of the nozzle is not clogged with debris.
-If you do find that it is clogged, inserting a toothpick in the hole will usually keep it open and working properly.
+If you use the tips and create the hole in the nozzle, it's important to periodically check to make sure that the hole you drilled in the side of the nozzle is not clogged with debris.
+If you do find that it is clogged, insert a toothpick in the hole toy keep it open and working properly.